bugsnag/bugsnag-api-ruby/README.md

 ### Filtering

 Events and Errors can be filtered to return a subset of data.
-Any of the filters usable in the Bugsnag dashoard can be used in this API.
+Any of the filters usable in the Bugsnag dashboard can be used in this API.
 The filter object is a hash of Event Field keys containing an array of filter values.
 Each filter value has a `type` and a `value` to filter on.
 The type determines the type of comparison that will be performed.

 | `type` | Description | Multiple value combination logic |
 |-|-|-|